ÂÌÅ«Ì컨°å

 • All plumbing fixtures utilize high efficiency design to reduce water waste.

-Howard and Patricia Jenkins residence hall was designed and constructed with LEED certification as a project goal, and certification of LEED Gold was confirmed in March.
 In October, Jenkins was named theÌýoutstanding project of the yearÌýin the category of LEED for New Construction, Higher Education by the Florida Gulf Coast Chapter of the U.S. Green Building Council.
 Sustainability-focused elements of this project include the following:

 Ìý